 Similar continual cooperation has been ongoing in the field of preparation and research of materials for use in optical applications.
-The researchers of the Department of Chemistry develop technologies for preparation of new types of single crystals and polycrystals usable as radiation detectors, lasers, scintillators and luminophores, and prepare these materials for further research in the Department of Optical Materials.
+The Crystal Growth Group workers develop technologies for preparation of new types of single crystals and polycrystals usable as radiation detectors, lasers, scintillators and luminophores, and prepare these materials for further research in the Department of Optical Materials.
 The aim is to optimize their chemical composition to achieve the required optical characteristics of materials.

 In their own field, the staff of the Laboratory of Analytical Chemistry is mainly engaged in the development of new methods of chemical decomposition and determination of element content in uncommon and atypical inorganic materials that are currently being studied at the FZU.
 In the field of organic matter analysis, NMR spectrometry is used to determine the structure of complex organic materials and high performance liqid chromatography is used to verify the purity of newly prepared materials.